Town of Windham, ME

-Age Friendly Windham is dedicated to helping the town’s older residents remain independent and help them thrive while aging at home.
+Age Friendly Windham is dedicated to maintaining the independence of our town’s older residents and helping them thrive while aging at home.
 Our mission is to:

-- Provide activities geared to keeping people healthy, active, and engaged in our community.
+- Provide activities geared toward keeping people healthy, active, and engaged in our community.

 - Advise the Windham Town Council about infrastructure and policy that will make it easier and safer for Windham residents to live in our community.

 Chair – Lorraine Glowczak, Sebago Lakes Region Fuller Center for Housing